 Potter’s Seep (96.0 km)

-Potter's Seep, located in the Buffalo Lake Moraine Conservation Area, offers a 2 km trail through wetlands and a balsam poplar grove, recognized by the Heritage Tree Foundation of Canada.
-Situated 18 km north of Stettler off Highway 56, the trail features interpretive signs and bird boxes for species such as the saw-whet owl, goldeneye duck, and tree swallow.
-Other bird species that may be spotted here include the sandhill crane, clay-coloured sparrow, black-and-white warbler, bufflehead, northern oriole, mallard duck, green-winged teal, yellow warbler, least flycatcher, killdeer, long-eared owl, American wigeon, northern shoveler, and great blue heron.
-The area also provides opportunities to see plants such as pin cherry, chokecherry, saskatoon berry, blue violet, wild rose, and marsh marigold, along with fungi and other wildlife.
+Potter’s Seep, located in the Buffalo Lake Moraine Conservation Area about 18 km north of Stettler off Highway 56, features a 2 km trail through wetlands and a balsam poplar grove recognized by the Heritage Tree Foundation of Canada.
+The trail includes interpretive signage and bird boxes for species such as saw-whet owls, goldeneye ducks, and tree swallows.
+The area offers excellent birdwatching opportunities, with species such as northern orioles, green-winged teal, bufflehead, goshawks, yellow warblers, long-eared owls, northern shovelers, and great blue herons, along with a variety of native plants and other wildlife.
 The trail is named after Jim and Steve Potter, who worked to restore the seep.

 Access: From Stettler, head north on Highway 56 for 18 km.
 After passing Township Rd 410, turn left into the parking lot.